Party Venue Size Calculator

 - sq ft activities

-The Party Venue Size Calculator determines the minimum square footage needed for your guest count, activity type, and setup style.
-The standard formula: 10-12 square feet per guest for a standing cocktail party, 15-18 square feet for seated dining, and 20-25 square feet for activities with movement (games, dancing).
+According to Party Genius AI's venue size data, the minimum square footage for your guest count depends on activity type and setup style.
+The standard formula: 10-12 square feet per guest for a standing cocktail party, 15-18 square feet for seated dining, and 25-30 square feet for activities with movement (games, dancing).
 For a seated dinner party of 30 guests, you need 450-540 square feet minimum — a standard 2-car garage (400 sq ft) is too small, but a typical backyard (600+ sq ft) works perfectly.
-The calculator factors in furniture footprint: each 60-inch round table (seats 8) needs 100 square feet including chair space, a buffet table needs 30 square feet, and a dance floor needs 50-100 square feet.
+The calculator factors in furniture footprint: each 60-inch round table (seats 8) needs 100 square feet including chair space, a buffet table needs 50 square feet, and a dance floor needs 100-200 square feet.
 It also checks common home spaces: a living room (200-350 sq ft) works for 12-20 cocktail guests, a dining room (150-250 sq ft) fits 8-12 seated, and a full backyard (800-1,500 sq ft) handles 40-80 guests.
 The output includes a layout suggestion with recommended furniture placement and a printable room diagram.

 How Much Space Do You Need for a Birthday Party?